 - 2017: Modernist Cultures

 - 2010: Deleuze Studies

 - Yaeli Greenblatt.
 The Typographic Novel: Visual Materiality and the Joycean Image.
-In Progress.
+2021.

 - Talia Abu.
-Guilt or Shame: The Problem of Origins in James Joyce's Finnegans Wake.
-In Progress.
+Guilt and James Joyce's Finnegans Wake.
+2022

 - Tali Banin.
 Modernism and the Search for Posthuman Intimacy.
 In Progress.